qaalabs/DE5M4/docs/labs/amazon-rds-database.md

-# QA Platform Lab: Create Your First Amazon RDS Database
+# Lab: Create Your First Amazon RDS Database

 Duration **1h 15m** ~ *On average, students complete this lab in **35m***